jajja/jorm/README.md

 ### Rebranded SQL exceptions

-If you have been wondering why the previous example had a check condition on `stench` in the create statement of `litters`, you are about to find out. jORM rebrands SQLException, classifying known errors with specific types.
+If you have been wondering why the previous example had a check condition on `stench` in the create statement of `litters`, you are about to find out.
+The records rebrand `SQLException` trough dialect specific adaptions, classifying known errors with specific types.

     try {
         litter.setStench(2);    // CHECK (stench BETWEEN 0 AND 1),